-Unpacking the drivers of country-level changes in the pure discounting term, whether in a structural or reduced-form sense, will be important for better understanding how to interpret these changes.
+Unpacking the drivers of country-level changes in the pure discounting term in a structural sense, over and above the analysis of capital flows in Section 4.2, will be important for better understanding how to interpret these changes.
 But in spite of the work to be done on this, our paper provides a clear framework and tools to understand the relationship between stocks and bonds.
 This bond-stock relationship appears chaotic, both at high frequencies and over the long run, as is apparent from the stock-yield disconnect shown in the left panel of Figure 1.
 But our simple framework, combined with long-term survey data, works very well at isolating a pure discounting component of interest rates that explains both higher-frequency stock returns and longer-term secular changes in equity valuations, as in the right panel of Figure 1.